2018 AHE Science & Technology Fair

-The AHE Science & Technology Fair has been one of the key annual events on the AHE calendar for many years – come and join us this year!
+The AHE Science & Technology Fair has been one of the key annual events on the AHE calendar for over 10 years, usually held at the end of Term 1.

 What is a Science and Technology Fair?

 Thousands of students around New Zealand enter Science Fairs and find it a great way to learn how to do science and to communicate and present it others.
 Students bring along pre-prepared Science and Technology projects for display and discussion with others.
 It is also an opportunity to recognise students who are good at science.
 Home-educators needn’t miss out!

 How does the AHE Science and Technology Fair work?